 5.29 The Council also holds records of historical planning applications and these can be made available on request.
-Some records are held on microfiche, which can be viewed in the Customer Services Centre, and others are available in paper form, although these are held offsite and will take at least 24 hours to be requested and delivered to the Customer Services Centre for inspection.
+Some records are held on microfiche, which can be viewed in the Customer Services Centre, and others are available in paper form, although these are held offsite and will take at least 48 hours to be requested and delivered to the Customer Services Centre for inspection.

-5.30 In addition the Council provides a duty planning officer service where a planning officer is available to give general advice about planning issues for any enquiries that cannot be dealt with by Customer Services staff.
-This service is currently available at Perceval House,
+5.30 In addition the Council provides a duty planning officer service where a planning officer is available to give general advice about general householder planning issues for any enquiries that cannot be dealt with by Customer Services staff.
+This service is currently available by appointment at Perceval House, Uxbridge Road, between 10:00 hours and 14.00 hours,